CappePolito/CI2024_lab2/README.md

 The best performer is lab2Nuovo, you can run it to get good results with a popoulation of 200 and 20_000 generations.
 You will get good (usually optimal) results (not in china ofc) in reasonable time

+The code has 3 mutate algorithms: the first one is the most simple one (and pretty inefficient the second one can get very good results, but it's a bit slow the third one is faster and can get results very similar to the second one, but struggles getting to the optimal solution.

 If you have time to spare i got china down to 54877.11 km (in 3,5 hours mind you) with a population of 400 and 20_000 generations, and it was still improving...
 For the others i got optimal results for all of them.